-- o in determining the compensation system and setting the specific total compensation, deviations are made from relevant recommendations of the German Corporate Governance Code of 28 April 2022 (G. 1 G.5)). - o the share of fixed compensation exceeds the intended share of short- and long-term variable compensation - o the share of short-term, in particular one-year variable compensation exceeds the share of long-term variable compensation - o the performance parameters used to determine the variable compensation are: - are not fixed for the upcoming financial year for each member of the Board of Management and are not aligned with strategic objectives - are exclusively linked to the share price, especially in the case of stock options and other share-based compensation components - o do not indicate any sustainability orientation, in particular in that no explicit ESG factors are taken into account in short- or long-term target achievement - o do not differ in the criteria chosen for STI and LTI. - o do not include at least two criteria in each STI and LTI. - o allow the use of adjusted key figures without proper justification - o retrospective adjustment of performance parameters that facilitate the achievement of the specified targets - o variable compensation component in equity-based components is linked to the height of dividends, - except in the case of a relative TSR component - o lack of clearly defined and traceable bonus or malus components - o lack of claw-back mechanism for compensation components paid out ("claw-back") - o possibility of granting special bonuses that go beyond the compensation of assumed compensation obligations - o lack of obligation to make personal investment (Share Ownership Guidelines) - o stock option plans are issued jointly for members of the Management Board and employees: - o stock option plans exceed a dilution of 10 percent - o existence of discretionary leeway, e.g. - discretionary factors in annual bonus exceeding 20 percent increase or decrease or not covered by maximum compensation - increase in fixed salary by more than 10 percent without explanation of an appropriate reason, e.g. increase in salaries for the entire workforce o voting on the compensation systems of both boards in one agenda item o lack of transparency e.g:
+- o in determining the compensation system and setting the specific total compensation, deviations are made from relevant recommendations of the German Corporate Governance Code of March 20, 2020 (G. 1 G.5)). - o the share of fixed compensation exceeds the intended share of short- and long-term variable compensation - o the share of short-term, in particular one-year variable compensation exceeds the share of long-term variable compensation - o the performance parameters used to determine the variable compensation are:

+- are not fixed for the upcoming financial year for each member of the Board of Management and are not aligned with strategic objectives - are exclusively linked to the share price, especially in the case of stock options and other share-based compensation components - o do not indicate any sustainability orientation, in particular in that no explicit ESG factors are taken into account in short- or long-term target achievement - o do not differ in the criteria chosen for STI and LTI. - o do not include at least two criteria in each STI and LTI. - o retrospective adjustment of performance parameters that facilitate the achievement of the specified targets - o variable compensation component in equity-based components is linked to the height of dividends, - except in the case of a relative TSR component - o lack of clearly defined and traceable bonus or malus components - o lack of claw-back mechanism for compensation components paid out ("claw-back") - o Possibility of granting special bonuses that go beyond the compensation of assumed compensation obligations - o lack of obligation to make personal investment (Share Ownership Guidelines) - o Stock option plans are issued jointly for members of the Management Board and employees: - o Stock option plans exceed a dilution of 10 percent - o Existence of discretionary leeway, e.g. discretionary factors in annual bonus exceeding 20 percent increase or decrease or not covered by maximum compensation - o Voting on the compensation systems of both boards in one agenda item - o lack of transparency e.g. - no clear and comprehensible disclosure of all compensation performance parameters - in the disclosure of stock option programs; - o increasing or inadequately reduced remuneration of members of the Board of Managing Directors in conjunction with poorer company results: - o remuneration that is not performance-related or disproportionate or severance pay of any kind; lack of bonus/malus compensation - o A disclosure in the form of the attached sample charts according to the German Corporate Governance Code as amended on 7 February 2017 non-executive members